 - Primarily, they never pit, scale or corrode, which eliminates the risk of premature failures and costly re-piping, in addition to possible property damage.

 - CPVC systems are also highly energy efficient with natural insulating properties that keep hot water hotter and cold water colder than metallic systems.
-In addition, condensation, which is a common problem with metallic pipes that can cause drip damage to walls and foundation, is virtually eliminated.
+In addition it virtually eliminates condensation.
+Which is a common problem with metallic pipes that can cause drip damage to walls and foundation.

 - PVC piping has gained high marks for its ability to maintain water quality.
 There is no leaching or metal contamination into the water supply, so there are no related health concerns.
 And without pitting or corrosion, CPVC systems are able to maintain full water carrying capacity throughout their entire life.
 If you’ve ever looked inside a piece of old copper pipe, you’ve probably seen a thick layer of hard minerals.
 These minerals can dramatically reduce the diameter of the pipe, which reduces water flow and water pressure, and can inhibit the efficiency of many water-using appliances.
 Eventually, homeowners with corroded pipes must completely re-pipe their home at an average cost of $6,000.

 - No more noisy pipes due to ‘water hammer’ when you abruptly shut off flow, such as a shower, sink or washing machine running through its fill and drain cycles.
 Through the years, many homeowners have come to accept water hammer in their homes, which is typical of metallic systems.
 CPVC systems, on the other hand, resist water hammer.
-They also minimize water flow noise, which has been proven by independent testing laboratories to be four times louder in copper pipes.
+They also minimize water flow noise, which independent testing laboratories prove to be four times louder in copper pipes.